SirSplat/postgresql/README.md

 This is a simple container built from PostgreSQL 16-alpine and a dbo role (not a superuser) created.

 # **These must not be confused with any official PostgreSQL images provided by PostgreSQL**
-I have only used PostgreSQL because that is the RDBMS I have the most exposure to.
-That and "PostgreSQL: The World's Most Advanced Open Source Relational Database", go take a gander at [PostgreSQL Documentation](https://www.postgresql.org/) if you do not believe me :)
+I have only used PostgreSQL because it is my RDBMS of choice!
+That and it's "The World's Most Advanced Open Source Relational Database", go take a gander at [PostgreSQL Documentation](https://www.postgresql.org/) if you do not believe me :)

 # Why yet another PostgreSQL Docker image?
 Well, because I wanted standardized images that do not use a superuser (postgres by default), for executing application database migrations that I could use for all my other projects.